diging/author-disambiguation/README.md

                    parser.parseDirectory()
         ```

+* `DataAnalysisTool.py`
+This class has methods and tools to analyse a bunch of (World of Science)WOS papers objects.
+DataSet is read from a CSV.
+A CSV file of expected format can be easily created using the class `PaperParser.py` as explained above.

+    * An example usage of this analysis tool can be to get all papers based on different variations of the first names and last names.
+        ```python
+                        fileName = '/Users/aosingh/AuthorDisambiguation/Dataset/Albertini_David.csv' #this CSV is generated using the class PaperParser.py analyzer = DataAnalysisTool(fileName) # Please check the class DataAnalysisTool.py for more details
+                        ALBERTINI_FIRSTNAME = ['DAVID', 'DF', 'DAVID F', 'D F', 'D'] ALBERITNI_LASTNAME = ['ALBERTINI', 'ALBERTIN', 'ALBERTINDF']
+                        papers = analyzer.getPapersForAuthor(ALBERITNI_LASTNAME, ALBERTINI_FIRSTNAME)
+        ```

 * `DistanceMetric.py`
 We can define various similarity metrics in this class.

     * As of now, I have defined a method to calculate cosine similarity.
-Below is an example of the method to calculate cosine similarity.

         ```python
         input1 = "CARNEGIE INST WASHINGTON,DEPT EMBRYOL"